-If you use AWS cloud services to build and run your applications, you may be familiar with the AWS Well-Architected framework.
+If you use AWS cloud services to build and run your applications, you may be familiar with the AWS Well-Architected Framework.
 This is a set of best practices and guidelines that help you design and operate reliable, secure, efficient, cost-effective, and sustainable systems in the cloud.
 The framework comprises six pillars: Operational Excellence, Security, Reliability, Performance Efficiency, Cost Optimization, and Sustainability.

 But how can you ensure that your applications meet these pillars and deliver the best outcomes for your business?
 And how can you verify this performance consistently across a multicloud environment that also uses Microsoft Azure and Google Cloud Platform frameworks?
 Because Google offers its own Google Cloud Architecture Framework and Microsoft its Azure Well-Architected Framework, organizations that use a combination of these platforms triple the challenge of integrating their performance frameworks into a cohesive strategy.